stephencwelch/dsgo-dl-workshop-summer-2020/README.md

 ## 1. Welcome!

 ### 1.1 Goal for Our Time Together
-**Train and deploy a production-grade deep learning computer vision model, and have some fun along the way :)**
+**Train and deploy  deep learning computer vision models, and have some fun along the way :)**

 ## 2. Setting up your computing environment
 Installing the software you need to train deep learning models can be difficult.
 For the purposes of this workshop, we're offering 3 recommended methods of setting up your computing environment.
 Your level of experience and access to machines, should help you determine which appraoch is right for you.